-Local election results suggest Sinn Féin’s ‘inflection point’ (and a UI) remain some way off
+Results suggest Sinn Féin’s ‘inflection point’ (and a UI) remain some way off

 Polls measure mood as well as intention, but that’s rarely controlled for in how they are dealt with by the media, and moods can change quickly.
 Ireland Thinks one of the newest on the scene has provided some useful clues for any post crash investigator.

-It contains some salutary insights which run against many of the assumptions Sinn Fein (and much of the media) have subscribed to over the last four years, not least on housing (the local issue par excellence):
+It contains some salutary insights which run against many of the assumptions Sinn Féin (and much of the media) have subscribed to over the last four years, not least on housing (the local issue par excellence):

 A breakdown of how the public voted, based on their accommodation status, shows more renters voted for Fine Gael (20pc) than voted for Sinn Féin (18pc).